-1 This annex contains operational guidance for the benefit of registered MSI providers who are responsible for preparing messages for broadcast via the International SafetyNET Service.
+1 This annex contains operational guidance for the benefit of registered MSI providers who are responsible for preparing messages for broadcast via SafetyNET Services.
+See Annex 6 for SafetyNET II.

 Use of the codes given in this annex is mandatory for all messages in the system.